Illustrator: George H. Jones

-It first caught my attention over thirty years ago, and I love it more today than I did back then.
+This romance set in France first caught my attention over thirty years ago.
+I love it as much today as I did back then.

-Stranger In My Arms even earned the treasured seal of approval from Kathe Robin, the legendary book reviewer and editor of the now defunct Romantic Times.
+Stranger In My Arms even earned the treasured seal of approval from Kathe Robin, the legendary book reviewer and editor of the now defunct Romantic Times Magazine.

 A Harlequin Historical published in 1991, this book is 300 pages of tiny type-face, and there’s no room for it to lag.